tim-schultz/zk_passport_score/README.md

   - check that this signature was created by the issuer (IAM)
 - sum up weights
 - allow each provider only once

+# TODO
+- [ ] create first iteration of circuit (basic, not all verification needed in circuit)
+- [ ] create UI for proof generation
+- [ ] create UI for proof verification generation
+- [ ] implement end-to-end flow
+- [ ] implement validations in circuit
+- [ ] implement nullfier / deduplication